MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     - If the iOS app is already installed, select **Open Opportunity** to open the app.

-    - If you're using an iOS device but the app isn't already installed, tap **Learn More**, follow the instructions to install the app, and then sign in to the app by using the instructions in step 4<!--Edit okay?
-In the markdown the sequence skipped number 4, and it does look like step 4 applies here.--> of this procedure.
+    - If you're using an iOS device but the app isn't already installed, tap **Learn More**, follow the instructions to install the app, and then sign in to the app by using the instructions in step 4 of this procedure.

     > [!NOTE]
     > If you're using a laptop or an Android device, you can't use Dynamics 365 Product Visualize at this time.
 You can select **Learn More** to learn more about the app.